Sotalol Hydrochloride AF Side Effects

-Along with its needed effects, sotalol (the active ingredient contained in Sotalol Hydrochloride AF) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, sotalol (the active ingredient contained in Sotalol Hydrochloride AF) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking sotalol:More common
+If any of the following side effects occur while taking sotalol, check with your doctor immediately:More common

 - Blurred vision

 - difficult or labored breathing

 - dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly

 - fast, slow, irregular, pounding, or racing heartbeat or pulse